 - Invitations to events associated with the Global Leaders in Residence Program and other University events on leadership

 - International and domestic travel opportunities

 The 2016 Global Leadership Academy Cohort will convene three times per year for multi-day meetings.

 Monday, March 7 – Friday, March 11, 2016

 The workshops held at this meeting will focus on leadership models and theories, and strategic and operational concepts.
 GLA fellows will have the opportunity to learn more about the functions of the St. Louis campus and its unique characteristics.
 Travel to be scheduled for the weekend so that GLA fellows are each present on Monday morning.

 The workshops held at this meeting will focus on international and intercultural topics, as well as additional topics that impact Webster's global network of campuses.
 GLA fellows will have the opportunity to learn about the nature of Webster's international campuses, including opportunities to interact with different student populations, and to participate in activities to learn more about the communities in which they are situated.
-Travel to be scheduled for the weekend so that GLA fellows are each present on Monday morning.
+Travel to be scheduled for the weekend (from the US, fellows will depart on Friday, June 10 arriving in Athens on June 11) so that GLA fellows are each present on Sunday afternoon.

 The workshops held at this session will focus on topics and issues related to military students, as well as topics of particular relevance for U.S. extended locations.
 GLA fellows will have the opportunity to learn more about the nature of military and metro campuses, including opportunities to interact with different student populations.

 In advance of these week-long sessions, GLA fellows will participate in group (online) and individual activities to prepare for these three multi-day meetings.